flamebarke/DiscoHash/README.md

 ### `>: (ᵔ◡◡ᵔ) Usage:`

-Simply reboot Pwnagotchi and watch those hashes roll in!
+Simply reboot Pwnagotchi make sure it has internet access (bluetooth pairing) and watch those hashes roll in!

 ### `>: (◕‿‿◕) Notes:`